Incremental Maintenance of Maximal Cliques in a Dynamic Graph: Preliminaries

-\paragraph*{Results for Static Graphs} We present some known results about maximal cliques on static graphs that we will use.
-Nearly 50 years ago, Moon and Moser~\cite{MM65} considered the question: ``how many maximal cliques can be present in an undirected graph on $n$ vertices", and gave the following answer.
-Let $f(n)$ denote the maximum possible number of maximal cliques in a graph on $n$ vertices. \begin{theorem}[Theorem 1, Moon and Moser, \cite{MM65}] \remove{ If $n \mod 3 = 0$, then $f(n) = 3^{n/3}$ \\ If $n \mod 3 = 1$, then $f(n) = 4\cdot 3^{\frac{n-4}{3}}$ \\ If $n \mod 3 = 2$ then $f(n) = 2\cdot 3^{\frac{n-2}{3}}$ }
+\textbf{Results for Static Graphs:} We present some known results about maximal cliques on static graph.
+Nearly 50 years ago, Moon and Moser~\cite{MM65} considered the question: ``what is the maximum number of maximal cliques that can be present in an undirected graph on $n$ vertices", and gave the following answer.
+Let $f(n)$ denote the maximum possible number of maximal cliques in a graph on $n$ vertices.
+A graph on $n$ vertices that achieves $f(n)$ maximal cliques is called a ``Moon-Moser" graph. \begin{theorem}[Theorem 1, Moon and Moser, \cite{MM65}] \end{theorem}

-\end{theorem} For an integer $n$, we call the graph on $n$ vertices that achieve the above number of maximal cliques as the ``Moon-Moser" graph.

 We use as a subroutine an output-sensitive algorithm for enumerating all maximal cliques within a (static) graph, using time proportional to the number of maximal cliques.
 There are multiple such algorithms, for example, due to Tsukiyama et al.~\cite{TI+77}, and due to Makino and Uno~\cite{MU04}.
 We use the following result due to Chiba and Nishizeki since it provides one of the best possible time complexity bounds for general graphs.
 Better results are possible for dense graphs~\cite{MU04} and our algorithm can use other methods as a subroutine also. \begin{theorem}[Chiba and Nishizeki, \cite{CN85}] There is an algorithm $\mce(G)$ that enumerates all maximal cliques in graph $G$ using time $O(\alpha m\mu)$ where $\mu$ is the number of maximal cliques in $G$ and $\alpha$ is the arboricity of $G$\footnote{The arboricity of a graph is no more than the maximum vertex degree of the graph, but could be significantly lesser.} The total space complexity of the algorithm is $O(n+m)$. \end{theorem}